OFFIS-DAI/mango/docs/source/customizing-container.rst

 Customizing a mango container
 ========

-A mango container can be customized regarding its way it connects to other container (
+A mango container can be customized regarding its way it connects to other containers.

 ***************
 connection type